JulianPrim/HEPATo/README.md

 # HEPATo (HepG2 Promoter Analysis Tool)
-An interactive R Shiny viewer for HepG2 cells that overlays ENCODE cCREs with ChIP-Atlas transcription factors, histone marks, and ATAC-seq around any HGNC gene to guide regulatory network studies in liver cancer.
+An interactive R Shiny viewer for HepG2 cells that combines ENCODE cCREs with ChIP-Atlas transcription factors, histone marks, and ATAC-seq around any HGNC gene to guide regulatory network studies in liver cancer.

 ---------------------------------------------------------------------------------------